eugeni-02/ModelCarCollection/README.md

 *   A physical Android device or Emulator (API 26+).
 *   A **Gemini API Key** (Get one for free at [Google AI Studio](https://aistudio.google.com/)).

-### 2. Security Setup (!)
+### 2. API Setup (!)
-This project uses a secure method to handle API keys so they are not exposed on GitHub.
+This project uses a secure method to handle API keys so that they are not exposed on GitHub.

 1. Open the project in Android Studio.
 2. In the root directory, locate or create a file named `local.properties`.